nea/MarkdownViewerPlusPlus/license/HtmlRenderer-License.md

-Copyright (c) 2009, José Manuel Menéndez Poo
+Copyright (c) 2009, JosÃ© Manuel MenÃ©ndez Poo

 Copyright (c) 2013, Arthur Teplitzki

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,